 We mainly represent writers who live in the UK, because local representation makes more sense for both client and agent in most cases.
 But we are happy to consider material from overseas, particularly as we sell rights direct in most territories around the world and have international tastes and interests to match our selling scope.

 Have a look at the book listings on our website to get an idea of the kind of books we represent.
-Between us, we represent almost everything: Clare does mainly fiction and Patrick mainly non-fiction, Sue likes magic realism, SF and fantasy, Carrie likes fashion, pop culture and photography, Alex is looking out for current affairs and graphic novels.
-That said, we don’t represent poetry and aren’t looking out for short stories as the market for both is very tough.
+Between us, we represent almost everything: Clare does mainly fiction and Patrick mainly non-fiction, Sue likes reading group fiction, Carrie likes fashion, pop culture and photography, Alex is looking out for current affairs and graphic novels.
+That said, we don’t represent poetry as the market for those is very tough.
 We don’t represent scripts for film, television or plays, though we do agent the dramatic rights of our book projects.

 No, we normally don’t meet potential clients without having first read their work.
 If we like what we have read, we will inevitably want to meet and discuss it, but initially the writing should speak for itself.